-For battery and engineering services sales, we believe the demand for portable energy is large in the aerospace and military sectors.
+For battery sales and engineering services, we believe the demand for portable energy is large in the aerospace and military sectors.

 For the mobile computing business, our focus is on such industry verticals as healthcare, insurance, sales force automation and education.
 For example, in healthcare, we attend trade shows, place advertisements in trade magazines and are working to establish partnerships with Independent Software Vendors ("ISVs"), Value Added Resellers ("VARs") and distributors.
+Where we see a small market opportunity only, we intend to out-source production to take advantage of such opportunities.